jpverkamp/blog/content/programming/advent-of-code/2022/2022-12-12-climbinator.md

 ---
 ### Source: [Hill Climbing Algorithm](https://adventofcode.com/2022/day/12)

+## Part 1

-#### **Part 1:** Given a height map, find the shortest path between two points such that the path can descend any distance but can only climb by a maximum of 1.
+> Given a height map, find the shortest path between two points such that the path can descend any distance but can only climb by a maximum of 1.

 <!--more-->